 Authors

-2 Department of Psychology, Islamic Azad University, Torbat Jam Branch, Iran
+2 Assistant Professor, Department of Psychology, Faculty of Literature and Humanities, Islamic Azad University, Torbat Jam Branch, Iran

 Abstract